simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 Old hardware can also be less efficient and slower, which can impact the overall performance of your network. **Upgrading to newer hardware** can help improve the performance of your network while also ensuring that your network is secure.

-Additionally, older hardware may not be compatible with newer software and applications, which can limit the functionality of your network. **Upgrading to newer hardware** can help ensure that your network is able to support the latest software and applications.
+Also, older hardware may not be compatible with newer software and applications, which can limit the functionality of your network. **Upgrading to newer hardware** can help ensure that your network is able to support the latest software and applications.

 ### Implementing Multi-Factor Authentication